• Skip to primary navigation

 }

-One of the best methods to concatenate strings in Java is by using the StringBuilder class.
-This method is easy and efficient to use when you need to append multiple strings together.
+One of the best methods to concatenate strings in Java is using the StringBuilder class.
+This method is easy and efficient when you want to combine multiple strings.
 However, this method is not commonly used when you only need to concatenate two strings.

 public class StringConcatUsingStringBuilder